kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

-# Input parameters for Packages in the Runtime
+# Credential requests for Packages

 ## Overview

 On Runtime, Application is represented as Service Class, and every Package within Application is represented as Service Plan.
-This document describes passing optional input parameters from Kyma Runtime to Application or Integration System during Service Class provisioning.
+This document describes credential requests for APIs during the Service Plan provisioning.
+It also mentions passing optional input parameters from Kyma Runtime to Application or Integration System during the provisioning process.

 ## Assumptions